 Off Season: The trails and campground are open year round, however the visitor centre has reduced hours in the winter.
-See Alberta Parks – Dinosaur Visitor Centre for their hours.
+See Alberta Parks – Dinosaur Provincial Park for their hours.

 Travel Tip: Dinosaur Provincial Park is NOT near Drumheller or the Royal Tyrrell Museum; it’s closer to Brooks.
 The Brooks Aqueduct is a cool, short detour worth checking out if you want to stretch your legs.